Critical Publishing Logo

 Becoming an effective teacher involves developing an identity and an excellent understanding of both theory and practice.
 Our books discuss theory in context, include case studies and encourage discussion to help you achieve outstanding results in school.

-Essential Guides for Early Career Teachers: Understanding and Developing Positive Behaviour in Schools
+Essential Guides for Early Career Teachers: Teaching Primary Foundation Subjects

 What Every Parent Should Know About Education